 In the blank workbook, type a number in a cell of your choosing, tap “Enter” and then copy across the selected cell using Ctrl + Shift + A.

-Hiding the keyboard shortcuts
+Hiding the macro shortcuts file

 If you wish to unhide it again, then try Alt W, U.